|1.||Action required at the time of an incident||Immediately|

 Office of the Solicitor-General

-- The Office of the Solicitor-General must be involved in all negotiations, settlements, or court appearances regarding large or complex third-party claims.
-The Office of the Solicitor-General must also be advised whenever a legal demand is received by an agency.
+The Office of the Solicitor-General must also be advised whenever a legal demand is received by an agency (refer above).

 The Office of the Solicitor-General will arrange for external legal assistance, in consultation with the agency, if it determines that it is required.

 The Fund will only reimburse agencies if the Office of the

 Solicitor-General considers there to be a legal liability on the part of the

 Crown and that a settlement amount is reasonable.
 Agencies are directly

 responsible for any additional amounts paid.
 If an action is to be settled, a